badger707/m920q-dual-NVME/README.md

 Note on M.2 NVME edge connector:
 > I have used 4.2mm height connector (Gen5, expensive), however 3.2mm from Gen3/4 would be recommended (cheaper), see link bellow.

+\
+Note on components value tolerance:
+> Caps and resistors I have used are +/- 1% tolerance, 5% will work as well, I'd stay away from 10% (personal preference).

 <br>

 * ### Components list summary: